I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Bailey.
 I congratulate my hon.
 Friend the Member for Mansfield (Ben Bradley) on securing this important debate.
 In his short time in the House, he has proven to be an extremely effective constituency MP.
 I also acknowledge the contribution of his neighbour, my hon.
 Friend the Member for Sherwood (Mark Spencer), who has focused continually on pneumoconiosis and its impact on former miners in his constituency.
 I am pleased to see my right hon.
 Friend the Member for Derbyshire Dales (Sir Patrick McLoughlin) and my hon.
 Friend the Member for North East Derbyshire (Lee Rowley) in the Chamber, and I thank all hon.
 Members who have contributed to the debate.

 As my hon.
 Friend the Member for Mansfield said, pneumoconiosis is a serious disease that is common—too common—among former miners.
 It is a sad legacy of their exposure to dust, particularly coal dust, while working in the mines.
 I reassure him that the Government are committed to supporting former miners who have developed pneumoconiosis.
-Through the industrial injuries scheme, we spend £900 million a year on weekly benefits to support around 300,000 people who have specific occupational diseases or injuries arising from industrial accidents.
+Through the industrial injuries scheme, we spend £900 million a year on weekly benefits to support around 300,000 people for injuries arising from industrial accidents or from specific occupationally caused diseases..

 In addition, lump sum payments are available through the Pneumoconiosis etc. (Workers’ Compensation) Act 1979.
 In 2016-17, more than 3,000 people received payments under the scheme totalling almost £42 million.
 Last month, I was pleased to demonstrate our ongoing commitment to that support by proposing measures to increase the value of lump sum awards by 3% from April.
 The coal industry pneumoconiosis compensation scheme—sometimes referred to as the coal workers pneumoconiosis scheme—is also available and has received 91,000 claims from mineworkers and their families since it was set up.